BrittaP/rdm4CAU/Git_CoffeeLecture.md

 **Get a Project Area**

-The Computing Center of Kiel University sets up project groups upon application.
+The Computing Centre of Kiel University sets up project groups upon application.

-- Eligible for application are the heads of the facilities known to the Computing Center.
+- Eligible for application are the heads of the facilities known to the Computing Centre.
 - For each project group, one or more administrators can be defined, who are initially assigned to new project groups.
 - Within project groups, group administrators can independently